dojo/cli-build/README.md

  }
 ```

-Types for any dependencies included in `externals` can be installed in `node_modules/@types` just like any other dependency.
+Types for any dependencies included in `externals` can be installed in `node_modules/@types`, like any other dependency.

 ## How do I contribute?